WriteTech-Hub/writetech-doc-review/reviews/review.md

 - **Review Level**: Beginner

 ## 1. Summary:
-The Time Cop documentation provides an overview of the offline, privacy-first, time-tracking application.
+The Time Cop documentation provides an overview of Time Cop, an offline, privacy-first, time-tracking application.
 It highlights its key features such as project organization, CSV data export, multi-language support, and the absence of ads or tracking.

 The author said, "...I fundamentally want to keep this app relatively small and simple.", which includes the documentation.
 Hence, the documentation was written on the homepage of the website, rather than a dedicated page.